Moroccan Goumier: Mainland France, 1944

-The 1st, 2nd, and 3rd Groups of Moroccan Tabors fought in the campaigns in southern France, Vosges Mountains, and Alsace during late 1944 and early 1945.
-The Goumiers started landing in southern France on 18 August 1944.
-Attached to the 3rd Algerian Infantry Division, all three groups took part in the combat to liberate Marseille from 20 to 28 August 1944.
+The 1st, 2nd, and 3rd Groups of Moroccan Tabors and various others regiments and auxiliaries from infantry to regular groups fought in the campaigns in southern France, Vosges Mountains, along the Atlantic dismantling the abandoned the Atlantic walls defences, and Alsace during late 1944 and early 1945. about 250,000 to 300,000 Moroccan soldiers participated in the liberation of France.
+The Moroccans started landing in southern France on 18 August 1944.
+From liberating Sardinia, Corsica and Elba the Moroccan–Allied forces landed in Province via operation Dragoon, then took part in the combat to liberate Marseille from 20 to 28 August 1944.
 The 1st Group was subsequently used to secure France's Alpine frontier with Italy until late October 1944, and then took part in the forcing of the Belfort Gap in November.
-During late September and early October 1944, the 2nd and 3rd Groups fought in the areas of Remiremont and Gérardmer.
+During late September and early October 1944, the 2nd and 6th Groups fought in the areas of Remiremont and Gérardmer.
 All three groups fought in the Vosges Mountains during November and December 1944, facing extremely cold weather and bitter German resistance.
 After hard fighting in the Vosges Mountains and the Colmar Pocket, the 3rd Group was repatriated to Morocco in April 1945.
-It was replaced in Europe by the 4th Group, which had returned to North Africa after French forces left Italy.
+It was replaced in Europe by the 4th Group, which had returned to North Africa after Allied forces left Italy.